Kuiper (lunar crater)

 Kuiper (/ˈkaɪpər/ KY-pər) is a small lunar impact crater in a relatively featureless part of the Mare Cognitum.
+On the lunar geologic timescale, this formation dates to the Copernican period.
 It is a circular, cup-shaped feature with only some minor wear.
+The lava-flooded crater Bonpland lies to the east at the edge of the Mare Cognitum.

-It was named after Dutch-American astronomer Gerard Kuiper in 1976.
+This crater was named after Dutch-American astronomer Gerard Kuiper in 1976.
 Kuiper was the Project Scientist for the Ranger program.
-This crater was previously identified as Bonpland E. The lava-flooded crater Bonpland lies to the east at the edge of the Mare Cognitum.
+It was previously identified as Bonpland E.

-To the east-southeast of Kuiper crater is the crash landing site of the Ranger 7 probe, the first American spacecraft to photograph the Moon.
+To the east-southeast of Kuiper crater is the crash landing site of the Ranger 7 probe, the first American spacecraft to make high resolution close-up photographs of the Moon.